Heights Post Office Building Murals…Clock is Ticking!

 Since I could not get any closer, I could not identify other signatures of artists who may have been involved in colorizing this side of the building.

-At the top of this blog I indicated that the clock is ticking.
+At the top of this post, I indicated that the clock is ticking.
 This site is currently scheduled to be demolished sometime by the end of this year.
-So if you wish to see these eye catching graffiti murals in person…you must hurry!
+So if you wish to see these eye-catching graffiti murals in person…you must hurry!